Child Development (CHLD)

 Prerequisite: Acceptance into the Honors Program

 Human lifespan and developmental influences.
-Developmental approach to the study of the person identifying forces affecting growth processes from conception through adulthood.
+Developmental approach to the study of an individual identifying forces affecting growth processes from conception through the end of life.
 Meets requirements for Title 22 and Title V Regulations pertaining to Child Development Permit.
-Out-of-class observations and interviews required.
+An honors course designed to provide an enriched experience for accelerated students.
 TB test required.
-An honors course designed to provide an enriched experience for accelerated students.
 Students may not receive credit for both CHLD 10 and CHLD 10H.

 CHLD 11 Child and Adolescent Development